ankushpndt/ankushpndt/readme.md

 Hi 👋 My name is Ankush Sharma
 ==============================

 I'm a Web Developer who loves to bring ideas to life in the browser.
-I grew up in the 90's early 2000's and fell in love with the internet.
-Therefore I am excited about designing and developing websites and web applications that are fast, responsive, and accessible to everyone. 😎
+I am excited about designing and developing websites and web applications that are fast, responsive, and accessible to everyone. 😎
 -------------

 * 🌍  I'm based in India